 Important Steps That You Can Take to Protect Yourself

 Much like home insurance plans, privacy policies, and user agreements, home warranty documents can contain a lot of legal jargon and other confusing language.
 If you have a hard time understanding the terms, conditions, or provisions that are set forth in this document, call your home warranty company directly.
 They can explain their agreement in full, and they can tell how to make the best possible use of your available benefits.

 Residents of Vancouver, BC can always turn to Western Pacific Heating, Cooling & Airflow for their HVAC needs.
-We provide reliable heating and cooling installation, maintenance, and repair services.
+We provide reliable heating repair and AC repair.
 We also offer air purification services, VRF systems, and water heaters.
 If your heater or air conditioner is acting up, we can help.
 Get in touch with us today to schedule an appointment.